alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-04-16-a-sed-tutorial-and-reference.md

 ## Summary

-This completes a fairly comprehensive overview of the GNU sed programming language.
-I have covered all of sed's features and illustrated most with examples, with the exception of regular expressions, which I regarded as documented elsewhere and not strictly speaking a feature of the sed language.
-I have omitted some of the command line options, undocumented behaviours, some of the most advanced commands, a my treatment of flow control is cursory.
+This completes an almost complete overview of the GNU sed programming language.
+I have covered most of sed's features and illustrated them with examples, with the exception of regular expressions, which I regarded as documented elsewhere and not strictly speaking a feature of the sed language.
+I have omitted some of the command line options, undocumented behaviours, some of the most advanced commands, and my treatment of branching and flow control is cursory.

 Please let me know if you find any errors or have any suggestions for improvement!